Kypsis/flutter_riverpod_game_template/README.md

 ## Google's Flutter game_template modified to use Riverpod, flutter_hooks and freezed.

-### Since it uses freezed to not forget to flutter pub run build_runner build after git clone to generate the required models!
+### Since it uses freezed to not forget to ´´´flutter pub run build_runner build´´´ after git clone to generate the required models!

 A starter game in Flutter with all the bells and whistles of a mobile (iOS & Android) game including the following features: